gaak99/faunadb-hylisp/README.md

 # Intro

-Putting the fun in the functional FaunaDB client API ...

-## Modus Operandi

 I'm using the new&kewl FaunaDB (Python client lib and freemium svc) in a small personal project.
 But Python does not really do justice to the FaunaDB fuctional style API aka it really SHOUTS use a Lisp.

 My first inclination was to start a small proj to hackup a quick Scheme based one -- but wasn't quite sure I wanted to shave that yak.